DANGEROUS DRUG INTERACTIONS

 2. Paracetamol + Cold Remedies — Hidden Overdose Risk

 What happens: Many popular cold and flu remedies (Theraflu, DayQuil, Coldrex, Lemsip) contain paracetamol.
-Taking an extra paracetamol tablet for a headache can unknowingly exceed the safe daily limit (4g for adults), leading to liver damage.
+Taking an extra paracetamol tablet for a headache can unknowingly exceed the safe daily limit (4 g for adults), leading to liver damage.

 Who is at risk: Nearly everyone — this is the most common interaction in homes, especially during cold season.